KayTrust/kaytrust.github.io/docs/Specs/DIDConnect.md

 | Parameter | Description
 |-----------|------------
 | `sub`     | The user's DID.
-| `iss`| The public key of the user's device.
-The JWT is only valid if the device is authorised for that DID and if the JWT is correctly signed by that public key.
+| `iss`| The identifier (resolved from the DID Document) of the public key that is signing the JWT.
+The JWT is only valid if the key is authorised for that DID and if the JWT is correctly signed by that public key.
 | `aud`| The requester's DID.
 The JWT is only valid if that value matches the value of `client_id` in the request.
 | `state`| The state present in the request, to avoid replay attacks.
 | `iat`| The date the JWT was issued at.
 You should check the JWT is not too old, otherwise it might be insecure.